llvm/torch-mlir/README.md

 mirroring the source layout.
 This allows edit-run without rebuilding (unless if files are added/removed).

 Configuring the `PYTHONPATH` as above should be sufficient to run any interactive tooling (`python3`, Jupyter/Colab, etc).

-The `run_tests.py` script is special in that it sets up the PYTHONPATH correctly when run.

 Note that running the `cmake_configure.sh` script will also output a `.env` file in the workspace folder with the correct PYTHONPATH set.
 This allows